CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Experiments

 To explore this, we ran one last set of experiments where we randomly removed labels from most of the data, keeping only $\varphi = 10\%$ and $\varphi = 20\%$ of it labeled.
 We tested several models under these conditions.
 In our method, the transformer still uses all the data because its self-supervised training doesn't rely on labels.
 But the classifier part only sees the labeled portion during training.

-Fig. ~\ref{fig:labels} shows how much forgetting each method experienced under both label settings.
+Fig.~\ref{fig:labels} shows the forgetting measure for CLAD-Net, LwF, EWC, and DER++ under both label settings.
 As the figure shows, our model consistently forgets less than the others.
-We hypothesize that this is mostly due to the self-supervised part of CLAD-Net, especially since the LwF version—basically our model without the SSL module—performs worse in every case.
+We hypothesize that this is mostly due to the self-supervised part of CLAD-Net, especially since the LwF version (basically our model without the SSL module) performs worse in every case.\looseness=-1